aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/40_Deploy_Workload/3_Checkin_vault_single_node_tf.md

 Switch to Cloud9 tab
 {{% /notice %}}

-Clone the following repo into the /tmp dir on cloud9
+Clone the following repo into the /tmp dir on Cloud9

 ```
 git clone https://github.com/aws-quickstart/workshop-hashicorp-vault.git /tmp/lab4
 ```

-Copy the terraform files for the single node deployment to to root of our workshop repo
+Copy the Terraform files for the single node deployment to to root of our workshop repo

 ```
 cp -rf /tmp/lab4/workshop_content/single-vault/* .